ajaydeep44/greedygame-dataassignment/README.md

 algorithm should take this into account when figuring out sessions and work with a minimum loss strategy.
 A brief description of some of the fields of the dump is given below:

-Field        Description
-ai5          One­way hash of a particular device identifier sdkv         Mobile SDK version event        Type of event on the mobile device (GGSTART or GGSTOP) game_id      Unique Identifier for a particular game timestamp    Time when the request arrived on server (GMT) ts           Epoch timestamp value of the device

 Do think about scaling of your approach to a traffic 100x of the data set provided.